Jen Shyu — Voice

 Caroline Shaw — Voice

-The second night of the Resonant Bodies Festival opens with composer/performer Jen Shyu presenting her solo work Nine Doors and Pulitzer Prize-winner Caroline Shaw (of Roomful of Teeth) will perform works of her own composition.
+The second night of the Resonant Bodies Festival opens with composer/performer Jen Shyu presenting her solo work Nine Doors, Pulitzer Prize-winner Caroline Shaw (of Roomful of Teeth) will perform works of her own composition, and Nathalie Joachim pays homage to Haitian Creole songs.

 Resonant Bodies Festival was founded to catalyze the creation of new vocal music, to expand the audience for new vocal music, and to challenge and transform the role of the vocal recitalist.
 Since its inception in 2013, RBF has been greeted with sustained critical acclaim and the delight of audiences and vocalists alike.
 For three nights every September in New York City, nine vocalists are given curatorial carte blanche over a forty-five minute set.
 This freedom—rarely granted to vocalists in the contemporary music world—gives each show a “happy zealousness, where the singers’ enthusiasm for their repertoire [is] contagious” (Sequenza 21).
 Thanks to a generous grant from the Ellis L. Phillips Foundation, RBF had its Australian debut at the Melbourne Recital Centre on May 17, 2017, which was greeted with much enthusiasm from the international vocal music community.
 Since then, RBF has expanded to include festivals in Chicago and Sydney, with an LA festival slated for 2019.
 In addition to the festivals, RBF reaches 25,000+ listeners around the globe through MRMR, the Festival’s extensive collection of online resources.
 MRMR includes: professional audio, video, and photo documentation of each Festival; Resonant Bodies Podcast, which features in-depth interviews with vocalists year-round; and the Contemporary Vocal Music Database, an open, crowdsourced, searchable index of 20th and 21st century vocal works with links to musical scores, as well as audio and video recordings.
 The Database aids composers in promoting their works to a larger audience, and assists vocalists in their search for new and meaningful repertoire.